MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/debugging-using-windbg-preview.md

 # Debugging Using WinDbg Preview

 Welcome to the WinDbg Preview.
-This next gen debugger is being developed with the debugger communiyt in mind.
-Use the feedback button to provide feedback.
+This next gen debugger is being developed with the debugger community in mind.
+For information on providing feedback to shape the future of WinDbg , see [Providing feedback](#providingfeedback).

 For the latest news, refer to the debugger tools team blog, located here.
 [https://blogs.msdn.microsoft.com/windbg/](https://blogs.msdn.microsoft.com/windbg/)

-This section describes how to perform basic debugging tasks using the WinDbg debugger.

-Review these topics to install and configure.
+Review these topics to install and configure WinDbg Preview.

 - [WinDbg Preview Installation](windbg-install-preview.md)
 - [WinDbg Preview Setup – settings and workspaces](windbg-setup-preview.md)